 Other important considerations:

-nodetool decommissionwill cause the new writes that were sent to the new nodes to be lost.
-In all cases, you should always prefer decommission over removenode.
-Use removenode only cases where there is no other way to restart the node.
+nodetool decommission will cause the new writes sent to the new nodes to be lost.
+In all cases, you should always prefer to decommission over removenode.
+Use removenode only in cases where there is no other way to restart the node.

-- While running a repair in the cluster will bring some data back to the new node and may be a way of restoring its data, it will take much longer than the procedure suggested.
-It is also important to keep in mind that one copy is lost per each node that was inserted directly into the UN state.
+While running a repair in the cluster will bring some data back to the new node and restore its data, it will take much longer than the procedure suggested here.
+It is also important to keep in mind that one copy is lost per node inserted directly into the UN state.
 In the extreme case in which N nodes were added where N is your replication factor, some data may have been permanently lost and repairs will not be able to restore it.
-Therefore, repair is not recommended to fix this issue, except in situations where the user is aware and their consistency model can tolerate missing data points.
+Therefore, repair is not recommended to fix this issue, except when the user is aware and their consistency model can tolerate missing data points.